Defining Application

 3. Upload Archive (ZIP)

-Upload a pre-built ZIP file containing your application code.
+Upload a pre-built ZIP file containing the application code.

 Use cases: